danielbehargithub/MuskTweets-Impact-on-TeslaStock/README.md

 - Encoded semantic similarity between each tweet and a Tesla reference paragraph using **SentenceTransformer (`all-MiniLM-L6-v2`)**

 Finally, the **keyword relevance** and **semantic similarity** components were fused into a unified **final relevance score**.
-The combination used an *adaptive weighting scheme* - tweets containing richer Tesla-related vocabulary received higher weight on the semantic similarity component, while others were "punished" by there low vocabulary frequency.
+The combination used an *adaptive weighting scheme* - tweets containing richer Tesla-related vocabulary received higher weight on the semantic similarity component, while others were "punished" by thier low vocabulary frequency.
 This allowed the model to balance explicit term presence with contextual meaning.

 The following examples illustrate how the adaptive weighting translates textual content into relevance scores: